GenerousLabs/md2carddav/do.md

 - [x] Proper comparison of VCards
   - I push VCard 4 but get back VCard 3
 - [ ] Make `uid` optional (fall back on `id`)
+- [ ] More output by default
+  - List any records with a change
+  - Maybe add a `--quiet` flag to skip all output except errors